citizen-science-association/ppsr-core/docs/dataset.md

 ---
 id: dataset
 title: Dataset Metadata Model
-sidebar_label: Dataset
+sidebar_label: Dataset (DMM)
 description: Schema for Datasets in PPSR

 ---
+A Dataset is a collection of data gathered by a project.
+In the context of PPSR Core; datasets represent the observations collected by a given project from the community.

-**D**ataset **M**metadata **M**model **(PMM)** is a Metadata Model that describes a collection of observations.
-It helps helps researchers understand the dataset including: the period of time the data represent, the methodology and sampling protocol used for collection, access rights and licensing, and how to site the dataset in research.
+The **D**ataset **M**metadata **M**model **(DMM)** is a metadata model that describes a collection of observations.
+It helps helps researchers understand a group of observations:
+- Period of time the observations represent
+- Methodology and sampling protocol used for collection
+- Access rights and licensing
+- How to bibliographic cite in research publications or articles

 ## Entity Relationship Diagram
- This graphically describes the relationships between the class entities in the dataset metadata model.

 **[current approved version: 2.0.0]**

+The Dataset ERD describes the relationships between class entities in the Dataset Metadata Model.
+Each dataset contains a set of [Core Attributes](#core-attributes) which represent the core terms associated with a project.
+The [Extension Attributes](#extension-attributes) are optional terms associated with a project.

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img
-  alt="Docusaurus with Keytar"
+  alt="Figure 1 Dataset Entity Relationship Diagram"
   src={useBaseUrl('img/dataset-erd-v2.png')}
 />;

 ## Core Attributes
-This is a tabular representation of the DMM core model attributes and their definitions.

 **[current approved version: 2.0.0]**

+Core attributes are the main fields associated with a dataset.
+The table below lists all Core Attributes; their field name & a description of how it is used.

+Many of the core terms are mandatory.
+Every dataset instance is required to have an entry in this field.

 <table className="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">Entity</th>